AadamZ5/node-smartctl-wrapper/README.md

 # node-smartctl-wrapper

-A wrapper for smartmontools 7 which supports JSON output
+A wrapper for smartmontools 7 with typed responses